Kondapalli toys: Toy crafting

 The Kondapalli toys are made from soft wood known as Tella Poniki which are found in nearby Kondapalli Hills.
 Each part is carved out separately.
 Then makku- a paste of tamarind seed powder & sawdust is used to join pieces together, add details and finish the toys.
 The later step involves coloring with either oil and water-colours or vegetable dyes and enamel paints are applied based on the type of the toys.
 The artisans mainly work on producing figures of mythology, animals, birds, bullock carts, rural life etc., and the most notable one is Dasavataram, etc.

+AP's float in 2025 Republic Day designed off of Kondapalli toys.

 Support

 The art form which has got patronage from the rulers in ancient times is in decline due to lack of profits, time taking to produce toys, influence of western art and younger generations not encouraged towards this art.
 Lepakshi and Lanco Institute of General Humanitarian Trust took initiative to keep alive the art of crafting toys.